 Consider your own needs when deciding between M1 Plus – Spend account and the M1 Basic – Spend account.

 - Low or no international ATM debit card fees

 - Smart transfers-Spend overbalance enables you to set a dollar figure and then any amount over automatically transfers into your investment account.

 - Pay bills.

 - Direct deposit your paycheck – and access* the funds two days early.

 M1 Owners Rewards Card

-M1 users get a unique bevy of features with this new credit card.
-Rewards include huge cash back rewards for spending at any companies where you own shares in a taxable account.
+The new M1 Finance Owners Rewards card enhances your investing.
+Users get a unique bevy of features with this new credit card.
+Rewards include huge cash back rewards for spending at any company where you own shares in a taxable account.

 M1 Plus users receive a fee-waiver, while basic users pay $95 per year.
 With all of the benefits, it makes sense to sign up for M1 Plus, if you like the credit card.

 - Tiered rewards for purchases for qualifying brands you own in a taxable account.